czz592/CT414-Assignment/guide.md

 - You can download large text files from the internet.
 There are also some free online PDF to text file converters available that will convert PDF files into text files, these can be useful if you have some large PDF files and want to convert them to text format for testing purposes.
 -

-Submission Details
+## Submission Details

-When completed you should submit copies of the source code you have written for the assignment as well as a document describing how you tested the application, the document should include screen shots showing evidence of the application running, also include test results and explanations of the results.
-Please combine all the source code files and related documentation (PDF or MS Word format only) into a single ZIP file for submission.
-All submissions should be done via Canvas and if you submit more than one attempt then only the final attempt will be marked.
-You can work on this assignment individually or in groups of no more than two students.
-In the case of a group submission only one member of the group needs to submit the assignment on Canvas, but please ensure that the ID number for both students is included at the top of the documentation.
+submit copies of the:

+- source code
+- report document - describing how you tested the application, include screen shots showing evidence of the application running, also include test results and explanations of the results.

+Combine all the source code files and related documentation (PDF) into a single ZIP file for submission.